athulya-ajayakumar/MoodMusic/README.md

 [back to top](#sections)

 - A 10,000-song subset was downloaded from the [Million Song Dataset](http://labrosa.ee.columbia.edu/millionsong/pages/getting-dataset).
-- Lyrics were automatically downloaded from [LyricWikia](http://lyrics.wikia.com/Lyrics_Wiki) and all songs for which lyrics have not been available were removed from the dataset.
  - An English language filter was applied to detect and remove all non-English songs.
  -  The remaining songs were randomly subsampled into a 1000-song training dataset and 200-song validation dataset.